spiral/docs/docs/en/keeper/components/datagrid.md

 </stack:push>
 ```

-Function returned by render function should
+The function returned by the render function should
 be [CellRenderFunction](https://github.com/spiral/toolkit/blob/master/packages/datagrid/src/types.ts#L79) and it accepts
-lot of useful params allowing to customize render in really flexible way.
+a lot of useful params allowing to customize the render in a really flexible way.

 ## Advanced Usage

-DataGrid is based on JavaScript library and can be initialized with JavaScript
+DataGrid is based on the JavaScript library and can be initialized with JavaScript

-JavaScript declaration allows to use most of flexibility, i.e. you can have multiple actions columns, batch actions and
+The JavaScript declaration allows for more flexibility, i.e. you can have multiple actions columns, batch actions and
-selections, custom renderers directly in code without a need to pre-define them.
+selections, custom renderers directly in the code without the need to pre-define them.

 [See DataGrid Source Code](https://github.com/spiral/toolkit/tree/master/packages/datagrid/src) for more details.